Lynn1515/Agricrafter/README.md

 🚧 **The project is under code cleanup and organization.
 Stay tuned!**

-**Agricrafter** is a full-growth-cycle crop video generation model.
-It leverages video diffusion models to realistically simulate crop growth over time.
+**Agricrafter** leverages video diffusion models to realistically simulate crop growth, generating full-growth-cycle videos from a single image.

 The repository is currently being prepared for public release.
 Core components, models, and detailed documentation will be available soon.

+## 📌 Project Overview
+- Crop growth Dataset
+- Crop growth video generation from images
+- Support for long-range generation
+- Support for control parameters

 ## 🧬 1.
 Crop Growth Dataset Construction